Ediforce44/TBOI-Mod-BetterVoiding/bettervoiding_4444444444/Readme.txt

   - "getNearestPayablePickup(sourceEntity, flagsPC, position) : Pickup"
     Returns nearest flagsPC matching pickup to position, which is payable by sourceEntity.

+  - "teleportPickup(pickup, teleportPosition) : Vector"
+    Teleports pickup to the next free position to teleportPosition.
+    - Returns the new position to which pickup is teleported.

   - "clonePickup(pickup, cloneAnimation, clonePosition) : Pickup"
     Clones pickup on the next free position to clonePosition with/without a cloneAnimation.